25% of Americans do not have an emergency savings.Anna Bahney, CNN Money

-Before we transitioned to one income we were able to set aside some money in our emergency fund.
+Before we made the transition to one income we were able to set aside some money in our emergency fund.

 However, we have not been immune to various financial emergencies and have had to dip into that account on several occasions.

-Even after dealing with these major issues we have been able to save a little each month to put back into our emergency fund by paying our bills weekly instead of monthly.
+Even after dealing with these major issues we have been able to save a little each month to put back into our emergency fund by paying our bills weekly.

 This payment strategy has allowed us to save money and pay down our debts.

-I’m going to walk you through the 3 steps I used to set-up a weekly bill payment plan and how you can use it to save money and pay down your debts.
+Today I’m going to tell you how to transition to a weekly bill payment system and how you can use it to save and pay down your debt.

 1.Gather Your Bills

-Once you are enrolled in the plan your electric bill is the same each month no matter how much electricity you use that month.
+Once you are enrolled your electric bill is the same each month no matter how much electricity you use.